alissatroiano/Dash/README.md

 Dash's target market is comprised of men & women, ages 24 - 39, that wish to find and share recipes with eachother.

+### Development Process

+To make for a more organized development process, the developer used [GitHub Projects](https://github.com/users/alissatroiano/projects/4) to manage sprints and tasks.

+### User Stories

-User stories were created by the developer during the Strategy Plane phase of this milestone project to guide the wireframing process:
+User stories were created first during the Strategy Plane phase of this milestone project to guide the wireframing process:

 User Story 1: